Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 Independent contractors will usually run their businesses by one of these methods:

-- subleasing designated spaces inside another facility to house and use their own equipment
+- subleasing designated spaces inside another facility to house and use their equipment

 - training clients in their homes or offices

-Independent contractors have the freedom to set their own rates, select their own work hours, and create their own program design as best as they see possible.
+Independent contractors can set their rates, select their work hours, and create their program design as best as possible.

-Liability insurance, ongoing expenses of operation, business licenses, marketing, referral programs, and maintenance are all responsibilities that will fall on the independent contractor who is acting as their own business owner.
+Liability insurance, ongoing expenses of operation, business licenses, marketing, referral programs, and maintenance are all responsibilities that will fall on the independent contractor acting as their business owner.

 Most independent contractors will require personal trainers to manage the reporting and filing of taxes, uphold, uphold state business codes of conduct, and work within the business laws established in the states.